grafana/k6-docs/src/data/markdown/docs/02 javascript api/01 Init context.md

 excerpt: 'The init context (aka "init code") is code in the global context that has access to a few functions not accessible during main script execution.'
 ---

-+Before the k6 starts the test logic, code in the _init context_ prepares the script.
+Before the k6 starts the test logic, code in the _init context_ prepares the script.
-+A few functions are available only in init context.
+A few functions are available only in init context.
-+For details about the runtime, refer to the [Test life cycle](/using-k6/test-lifecycle).
+For details about the runtime, refer to the [Test life cycle](/using-k6/test-lifecycle).

 | Function                                                                              | Description         |
 | ----------------------------------------------------------------------------------- | --------------------- |